 SEC.
-3.08 CONTRACT TERM
+3.07 CONTRACT TERM

-The length of the contract will be from the date of award, approximately October 1, 2023, through June 30, 2024, with two (2) optional renewal through June 30th, 2026.
+The length of the contract will be from the date of award, approximately October 9, 2023, through June 30, 2024, with two (2) optional renewal through June 30, 2026.
+The optional renewal shall be at the State's sole discretion and approved legislative appropriations.

-Unless otherwise provided in this IRFP, the State and the successful offeror/contractor agree: (1) that any extension of the contract excluding any exercised renewal options, will be considered as a month-to-month extension, and all other terms and conditions shall remain in full force and effect and (2) the Procurement Officer will provide written notice to the contractor of the intent to cancel such month-to-month extension at least 30 days before the desired date of cancellation.
+Unless otherwise provided in this RFP, the State and the successful offeror/contractor agree: (1) that any extension of the contract excluding any exercised renewal options, will be considered as a month-to-month extension, and all other terms and conditions shall remain in full force and effect and (2) the procurement officer will provide notice to the contractor of the intent to cancel such month-to-month extension at least 30 days before the desired date of cancellation.
 A month-to-month extension may only be executed by the procurement officer via a written contract amendment.